oma-fse-group/Evac4Bim/README.md

 -	High rise buildings are not considered.
 -	Prescriptions related to corridors are not checked.
 -	Doors must be oriented outwards.
+-	Paths of travel are generated as direct line-of-sight, for illustration only.
+IBC-compliant pathways should be L-shaped.

 ## Code reference
 An overview of the code is given in [this wiki](https://github.com/YakNazim/Evac4Bim/wiki/Code-reference)